The-Quantumist/the-quantumist/_posts/2022-11-01-quantum-computing-for-computer-engineers-part-1/2022-11-01-quantum-computing-for-computer-engineers-part-1.md

 A natural question to ask is: why the $$-1$$ in the bottom right corner of the matrix?
-This is because an important property of quantum gates (derived from the Hermiticity constraint) is that all gates should be reversible, i.e. if we let go to the same gate the output qubit we will end up with the original one.
+This is because an important property of quantum gates (derived from the Hermiticity constraint) is that all gates should be reversible, i.e. if we let the output qubit go through the same gate we will end up with the original one.
 This is actually an important property of quantum phisics that emerges in multiple situations.